SureshAriyadasa/sorting-algorithms/README.md

 Selection Sort works by finding the minimum element from the unsorted section and swapping it with the first unsorted element.

-## Animated Sorting Process

-(Include an animation or step-by-step diagram if needed)

 ## Java Implementation